DeezDiamond/trivia-project/README.md

 ## Installation Instructions

-- This game can be accessed live at https://deezdiamond.github.io/trivia-project/
+- This game can be accessed live on [GitHub Pages](https://deezdiamond.github.io/trivia-project/)

 ## User Stories